 Cartilage, for example, is a hard material that caps the ends of bones and allows joints to work smoothly.
-UC Davis biomedical engineers, exploring ways to toughen up engineered cartilage and keep natural tissues strong outside the body, report new developments this week in the journal Proceedings of the National Academy of Sciences.
+Univ. of California, Davis (UC Davis) biomedical engineers, exploring ways to toughen up engineered cartilage and keep natural tissues strong outside the body, report new developments in the Proceedings of the National Academy of Sciences.

-“The problem with engineered tissue is that the mechanical properties are far from those of native tissue,” said Eleftherios Makris, a postdoctoral researcher at the UC Davis Department of Biomedical Engineering and first author on the paper.
-Makris is working under the supervision of Professor Kyriacos A. Athanasiou, a distinguished professor of biomedical engineering and orthopedic surgery, and chair of the Department of Biomedical Engineering.
+“The problem with engineered tissue is that the mechanical properties are far from those of native tissue,” said Eleftherios Makris, a postdoctoral researcher at the UC Davis Dept. of Biomedical Engineering and first author on the paper.
+Makris is working under the supervision of Professor Kyriacos A. Athanasiou, a distinguished professor of biomedical engineering and orthopedic surgery, and chair of the Dept. of Biomedical Engineering.

 While engineered cartilage has yet to be tested or approved for use in humans, a current method for treating serious joint problems is with transplants of native cartilage.
 But it is well known that this method is not sufficient as a long-term clinical solution, Makris said.

 The major component of cartilage is a protein called collagen, which also provides strength and flexibility to the majority of our tissues, including ligaments, tendons, skin and bones.
 Collagen is produced by the cells and made up of long fibers that can be cross-linked together.